abdelrhman-kh/KubernetesOnPremise/README.md

 </ol>

 The script prompts for input to configure a Kubernetes cluster.
 It asks for the `master IP address`, `master host name`, `workers' IP addresses`, `workers' host names`, and the `pod's network ID or subnet`.
 These values are used to set up the cluster and deploy Kubernetes resources.

-## Prerequisites
-Before running the script, ensure that the following prerequisites are met:

-- The script is being executed on an Ubuntu-based system like `18.04` , `20.04` , `22.04`

-- The user has sudo privileges.

-- Internet connectivity is available to download dependencies and Kubernetes assets.

 ## Functions